 Because I’m a black man who isn’t living under a rock I’ve been forced to think a lot about racism lately.
 Most days I feel relatively lucky to live in Canada where cops don’t regularly shoot unarmed folks who look like me, or anyone else, for that matter.
-A year ago, we turfed our former Prime Minister, whose dalliance with race-baiting chauvinism cost him the election.
+A year ago, we voted out our former Prime Minister, whose dalliance with race-baiting chauvinism cost him the election.

 That said, every time an unarmed black man gets shot in the US my social media newsfeeds are littered with articles posted by Canadian white guys, almost always Baby Boomers, flatly denying the possibility race had any part to play in the incident.
 They unwittingly re-post videos and “news” clips fashioned by media organizations they may not realize are fronts for white supremacist groups or organizations funded for the specific aim of racism-denial.